Ian-Fogelman/Ian-blog/_posts/2020-10-04-SnowFlake Tasks.md

 <br>
 <br>

-Now lets create the task which will use the SQL and the statement.
+Now let’s create the task that will use the insert SQL statement.

 <br>
 <br>